 Perhaps some relationships are only capable of surface-level, trivial conversation; but what if many relationships could actually be close and rewarding in spite of political and theological differences?
 Where said differences can even be discussed without either party stacking the wall afresh…

 It won’t work with everyone.
 Even Jesus was hated by many.
 But he was also a magnet to sinners, to the rejects of society.
 They loved being in his presence; felt loved and accepted in spite of differences.

 Meekness is often confused with weakness however; being a pushover.
 But the two words are not synonyms.
 Jesus was meek.
-It means being kind, courteous, and humble in the face of provocation.
+It means being kind, courteous, and humble in the face of provocation while still standing your ground.
 It is a gentle strength.

 We all have something to learn from each other – that’s the beauty of it.
 No one is getting life 100% right.
 My own views have greatly evolved over the years – I am a work in progress.
 There is still so much yet to learn.
-I’d like to live in peace and harmony with friends and family while still having a voice and not diminishing myself.
+I’d like to live in peace and harmony with friends and family while still having a voice and not diminishing myself to fit in.
 And I believe that humility and meekness are key to achieving that.

 If we want others to hold space for our beliefs, we need to do the same for them, even if we find their beliefs downright appalling.
 Holding space does not mean that all views are equal and that hate speech should be tolerated.
 It just means that we make a hospitable effort to appreciate what is beautiful in each person, even when there’s ugliness in the mix too.